 Commit scope rules v5

 Commit scope rules are at the core of the commit scope mechanism.
-They define what the commit scope will enforce.
+They define what the commit scope enforces.

-Commit scope rules are composed of one or more operations combined with an AND.
+Commit scope rules are composed of one or more operations that work in combination.
+Use an AND between rules.

-Each operation is made up of two (or three) parts, the commit scope group, an optional confirmation level, and the kind of commit scope (which may have it's own parameters).
+Each operation is made up of two or three parts: the commit scope group, an optional confirmation level, and the kind of commit scope, which can have its own parameters.

-A full formal syntax diagram is available in the commit scope reference section..
+A full formal syntax diagram is available in the Commit scopes reference.

-The ANY 2 (group) is the commit scope group, specifying, for the rule, of which nodes need to respond, confirming they have processed the transaction.
-Specifically, here, any two nodes from the named group must confirm.
+A typical commit scope rule, such as ANY 2 (group) GROUP COMMIT, can be broken down into its components.
+ANY 2 (group) is the commit scope group specifying, for the rule, which nodes need to respond and confirm they processed the transaction.
+In this example, any two nodes from the named group must confirm.

-There is no confirmation level here, but that only means that the default is used.
-You can think of the rule in full as:
+No confirmation level is specified, which means that the default is used.
+You can think of the rule in full, then, as:

 ANY 2 (group) ON visible GROUP COMMIT

-The visible setting means the nodes are able to confirm once the all the transaction's changes are flushed to disk and visible to other transactions.
+The visible setting means the nodes can confirm once all the transaction's changes are flushed to disk and visible to other transactions.

-The last part of this operation is the commit scope kind, which here is GROUP COMMIT, a synchronous two-phase commit which will be confirmed when any two nodes in the named group confirm they have flushed and made visible the transactions changes.
+The last part of this operation is the commit scope kind, which in this example is GROUP COMMIT.
+GROUP COMMIT is a synchronous two-phase commit that's confirmed when any two nodes in the named group confirm they've flushed the transactions changes and made them visible.

 The commit scope group

-There are three kinds of commit scope group, ANY, ALL and MAJORITY.
-They are all followed by a parenthesized list of one or more groups, which combine to make a pool of nodes that this operation will apply to.
-This list can be preceded by NOT which inverts to pool to all other groups apart from those in the list.
-Witness nodes are not eligible to be included in this pool as they do not replicate data.
+There are three kinds of commit scope groups: ANY, ALL, and MAJORITY.
+They're all followed by a list of one or more groups in parentheses.
+This list of groups combines to make a pool of nodes this operation applies to.
+This list can be preceded by NOT, which inverts the pool to be all other groups that aren't in the list.
+Witness nodes aren't eligible to be included in this pool, as they don't replicate data.

-• ANY n NOT is followed by an integer value, "n".
-It translates to any "n" nodes that are not in the listed groups nodes.
+• ANY n NOT is followed by an integer value, n.
+It translates to any n nodes that aren't in the listed groups' nodes.

-• ALL NOT is followed by the groups and translates to all nodes that are not in the listed group's nodes.
+• ALL NOT is followed by the groups and translates to all nodes that aren't in the listed groups' nodes.

-• MAJORITY NOT is followed by the groups and translates to requiring a half, plus one, of the nodes that are not in the listed groups nodes to confirm to give a majority.
+• MAJORITY NOT is followed by the groups and translates to requiring a half, plus one, of the nodes that aren't in the listed groups' nodes to confirm, to give a majority.

 PGD nodes can send confirmations for a transaction at different times.
 In increasing levels of protection, from the perspective of the confirming node, these are: